Generic name: Betamethasone dipropionate

 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees.
 Corticosteroids are metabolized primarily in the liver and are then excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.

 Twenty-five pediatric patients ages 6 to 12 years, with atopic dermatitis, were enrolled in an open-label, hypothalamic-pituitary-adrenal (HPA) axis safety study.
-Betamethasone dipropionate lotion 0.05% was applied twice daily for 2 to 3 weeks over a mean body surface area of 45% (range 35% to 72%).
-In 11 of 15 (73%) evaluable patients, adrenal suppression was indicated by either a < 5 mcg/dL pre-stimulation cortisol, or a cosyntropin post-stimulation cortisol < 18 mcg/dL and an increase of < 7 mcg/dL from the baseline cortisol.
-Studies performed with Betamethasone dipropionate lotion 0.05% indicate that it is in the medium range of potency as compared with other topical corticosteroids.
+Betamethasone Dipropionate Lotion, USP 0.05% w/w was applied twice daily for 2 to 3 weeks over a mean body surface area of 45% (range 35% to 72%).
+In 11 of 15 (73%) evaluable patients, adrenal suppression was indicated by either a ≤ 5 mcg/dL pre-stimulation cortisol, or a cosyntropin post-stimulation cortisol ≤ 18 mcg/dL and an increase of < 7 mcg/dL from the baseline cortisol.
+Studies performed with Betamethasone Dipropionate Lotion, USP 0.05% w/w indicate that it is in the medium range of potency as compared with other topical corticosteroids.

-Betamethasone Dipropionate Lotion USP, 0.05% is a medium-potency corticosteroid indicated for relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses in patients 13 years and older.
+Betamethasone Dipropionate Lotion, USP 0.05% w/w is a medium-potency corticosteroids indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses in patients 13 years and older.

-Betamethasone Dipropionate Lotion USP, 0.05% is contraindicated in patients who are hypersensitive to Betamethasone dipropionate, to other corticosteroids, or to any ingredient in these preparations.
+Betamethasone Dipropionate Lotion, USP 0.05% w/w is contraindicated in those patients who are hypersensitive to Betamethasone dipropionate, to other corticosteroids, or to any of the components in these preparation.

 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.

 Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.
-Use of more than one corticosteroid-containing product at the same time may increase total systemic glucocorticoid exposure (see DOSAGE AND ADMINISTRATION).
+Use of more than one cotrticosteroid-containing product at the same time may increase total systemic glucocorticoid exposure.
+(See DOSAGE AND ADMINISTRATION)

 Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary-free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
-In an open-label pediatric study of 15 evaluable patients, of the 11 subjects who showed evidence of suppression, 6 subjects were tested 2 weeks after discontinuation of Betamethasone dipropionate lotion 0.05%, and 4 of the 6 (67%) had complete recovery of HPA axis function.
+In an open-label pediatric study of 15 evaluable patients, of the 11 subjects who showed evidence of suppression, 6 subjects were tested 2 weeks after discontinuation of Betamethasone Dipropionate Lotion, USP 0.05% w/w, and 4 of the 6 (67%) had complete recovery of HPA axis function.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.